stellaexp/full-stack-frameworks-project/README.md

 * User should be able to sort by All, Painting, Sculpture, Collage, Photography

 5. Sort by price
-* Navlink takes them to a pre-sorted page (low to high)
+* Nav link takes them to a pre-sorted page (low to high)
 * User can select high to low

 6. Search by keywords